 Odetiglucan has also demonstrated increased response rates and disease control rates in patients with liver metastasis across varied tumor histologies, with multiple therapeutic classes.
-We plan to initiate a clinical trial further exploring this mechanism in combination with an immune checkpoint inhibitor in patients with colorectal cancer liver metastasis.
+Odetiglucan will be evaluated in a Phase 2 investigator initiated clinical trial further exploring this mechanism in combination with an immune checkpoint inhibitor in patients with colorectal cancer liver metastasis.

 Odetiglucan, our immune modulator therapeutic candidate, has been observed to modulate both the innate and adaptive immune systems.
 Odetiglucan is designed to form an immune complex in vivo via three receptors: Dectin-1, FcɣR, and CR3 and has been observed to drive anti-tumor immunity.